ProjectRobal/QNetwork/README.md

 evenly on every neuron network is made of.

-## Proposition:

-1. In a population of networks, a network is going to get information about evalutaion from network before.

-1. Like NEAT changes it's structure adding neurons dynamically, my algorithm could use varing number of conncection for each neuron.

 ## File description:

 - neuron.py - store class that defines neuron object